USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 Note that there are numerous methods of sending the material.
-If the material is stored under git, and both the creator and the OPSEC officer have access to the same private repository<sup>[4](#Footnote_4)</sup>, then the creator MAY choose to push to the private repository and ask the OPSEC officer to pull it and review the changes.
+If the material is stored under git, and both the creator and the OPSEC officer have access to the same private repository<sup>[6](#Footnote_6)</sup>, then the creator MAY choose to push the changes to the private repository and ask the OPSEC officer to pull it and review the changes.
 Alternatively, git bundles MAY be used, or one could even email text files.
 Regardless of the method chosen, there are two requirements that MUST be met:

 * The chosen method MUST uniquely identify the set of changes under discussion.
 Examples include the complete git commit hash under discussion,